+Chapter 5

-The End Users’ Critical Success Factors: Using MS Project 2010
+End Users’ Critical Success Factors: Using MS Project 2010

 In This Chapter

-From an end user’s perspective, let’s now examine those Critical Success Factors (CSFs) that can have significant impact on the appropriate and effective use of Microsoft Project.
-The use of CSFs is an approach utilized in project management to identify key areas that need to be considered in order to make a project succeed.
+Here we examine, from an end user’s perspective, those critical success factors (CSFs) that can have a significant impact on the appropriate and effective use of Microsoft Project.
+CSFs are used in project management (PM) to identify key areas that need to be considered to make a project succeed.

-We will explore key factors associated with the effective use of project management tools in small businesses and large enterprise, from the individual desktop-client through to the departmental and enterprise server.
-Scalability, configurability, ease of use, integration, and collaboration are five key factors that will positively impact organizational effectiveness and end-user satisfaction.
+We explore key factors associated with the effective use of PM tools in small businesses and large enterprises, from the individual desktop client through to the departmental and enterprise server.
+Scalability, configurability, ease of use, integration, and collaboration are five key factors that will positively impact organizational effectiveness and end user satisfaction.

 What You Will Learn

-How organizations learn how to get things done, using an effective set of processes, tools, and technologies.
+How organizations learn how to get things done, using an effective set of processes, tools, and technologies

-How Project Management is effective in Small Business and the Enterprise.
+How PM is effective in small business and the enterprise

-About the Impact of Organizational Maturity on Project Management success.
+The impact of organizational maturity on PM success

-How to initiate and manage projects using the Microsoft Project client.
+How to initiate and manage projects using the Microsoft Project client

-The Key steps for effective scheduling and resource planning using the Microsoft Project client.
+The key steps for effective scheduling and resource planning using the Microsoft Project client

-Ways to perform collaborative work management through integration with SharePoint.
+Ways to perform collaborative work management through integration with SharePoint

-How agile work management and Project Server worlds are coming together.
+How agile work management and Project Server worlds are coming together

-How to integrate project-specific information using Project Professional.
+How to integrate project-specific information using Project Professional

-Why the moving target is now feasible leveraging Project Server.
+Why the moving target is now feasible leveraging Project Server

-Using the New Ribbon, how Customizing is as easy as right click/left click.
+How customizing is as easy as right click/left click using the new ribbon

-Learn about Project Frontstage and Backstage.
+About Project Frontstage and Backstage

 Project Management in Small Business and the Enterprise

-Organizations of all size utilize some form of work, resource, or project management methodology and tool set.
-PM methods and disciplines vary widely: from an ad-hoc, reactive approach to a much more advanced Project Management (PM) or Product Line Management (PLM) approach.
-Project Management tools also range widely from individual desktop clients to centralized server based software solutions.
+Organizations of all sizes utilize some form of work, resource, or PM methodology and tool set.
+PM methods and disciplines vary widely: from ad hoc, reactive approaches to much more advanced PM or product line management (PLM) approaches.
+PM tools also range widely from individual desktop clients to centralized server-based software solutions.

-PM tools can also be standalone or highly integrated with organizations’ ERP, HR, CRM, or other Line of Business (LOB) systems.
+PM tools can also be stand-alone or highly integrated with organizations’ enterprise resource planning, human resources, customer relationship management, or other line of business systems.
 No one size fits all and some organizations may have a little bit of everything with various solutions and approaches also being acquired through organizational acquisition and merger.

-For the purposes of brevity and inclusivity, any reference to project management is meant to include all three management practices: project, program and portfolio management.
-These are sometimes referred to as Project Portfolio Management (PPM).
+For the purposes of brevity and inclusivity, any reference to PM is meant to include all three management practices: project, program. and portfolio management.
+These are sometimes referred to as project portfolio management (PPM).

 Project Management and Organizational Maturity

 As organizations improve in their understanding of how to get things done, an effective set of processes, tools, and technologies are typically implemented, usually resulting in improved organizational efficiency.
-This move from a task-oriented (ad-hoc) approach to a higher level of Work Management rigor requires a different approach to managing the work, resources, and other Project Metadata of the organization.
+This move from a task-oriented (ad hoc) approach to a higher level of work management rigor requires a different approach to managing the work, resources, and other project metadata of the organization.

-A wide array of various work and project management methods and best practices are available: from a more Agile or Scrum based software development technique to the more methodologically driven approach, such as Project Management or System Development Life Cycle (SDLC).
+A wide array of various work and PM methods and best practices are available: from a more agile or scrum-based software development technique to the more methodologically driven approach, such as PM or system development life cycle (SDLC).

-Portfolio Governance and Lifecycle Management enable organizations to define processes that synchronize the efforts of distributed teams to consistently create the best possible products (Cooper et al. 1998), capture greater market share, and increase customer satisfaction.
+Portfolio governance and lifecycle management enable organizations to define processes that synchronize the efforts of distributed teams to consistently create the best possible products (Cooper, Edgett, and Kleinschmidt, 1998), capture greater market share, and increase customer satisfaction.

-Figure 5.1: Project Management Process Areas (Source: Advisicon) [05-01-projectManagementProcessGrouping.tif ]
+Figure 5.1 Project Management Process Areas [05-01-projectManagementProcessGrouping.tif ]

+Source: Advisicon

-There are typically five key phases to initiate and then manage a project through its lifecycle.
-You may recognize these as the Project Management Institute PMBOK® Process Areas (PMI 2008) illustrated in Figure 5.1:
+Typically there are five key phases to initiate and then manage a project through its lifecycle.
+You may recognize these as the Project Management Institute PMBOK® Process Areas (PMI, 2008) illustrated in Figure 5.1.

-Initiation Phase
+1. Initiation phase

-Planning Phase
+2. Planning phase

-Executing Phase
+3. Executing phase